digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

    -  **Note:** The Command’s :ref:`package_id_selection_preference <com.daml.ledger.api.v1.Commands.package_id_selection_preference>`
-      must not lead to ambiguous resolutions for package-names, meaning that it must not contain two package-ids pertaining to the same package-name otherwise the submission will fail with an ``INVALID_ARGUMENT`` error
+      must not lead to ambiguous resolutions for package-names, meaning that it must not contain two package-ids pointing to packages with the same package-name, as otherwise the submission will fail with an ``INVALID_ARGUMENT`` error

 Dynamic package resolution in Ledger API queries